yorkiva/FAIR-Exercises/README.md

 - **05-CDMS-PCA.ipynb**: Explores Principal Component Analysis based linear regression
 - **07a-CDMS_NNRegressor.ipynb**: Explores a Neural Network based approach to solve the regression from on the CDMS dataset
 - **07b-CDMS_NNRegressor-FAIR.ipynb**: Explores how the NN based model can be built, preserved, and reused in line with the FAIR principles.
+- **08a-CDMS_NNVAE.ipynb**: An introduction to Variation Auto Encoder and its implementation for the CDMS dataset